mihailthebuilder/fluffnet-front/README.md

 ## Architecture

-The website is a simple React SPA made up of 5 main components that also serve as the sections of the site:
+The frontend is a simple, standalone React SPA made up of 5 main components that also serve as the sections for the site:

 - Header - the website title and navbar
 - Upload - where you upload an image and submit it to the predictive model
 - Response - where the prediction is displayed to the user
 - Feedback - user can provide feedback on the accuracy of the model
 - Faq - FAQ section

+The website connects to 3 backend services:

+- a Flask project deployed on Heroku which holds the predictive model
+- a Firebase Storage service that stores images sent by the user in their feedback
+- a Firebase Firestore service that stores all the data outside of the images sent by the user in their feedback

+The styling was done in Sass.

 ## User flow